Make space people, we’re here to declutter.

 We live in an age where pictures are everything.
 It may sound super cliché but pick any age group and we promise you that they’ll whip out their mobile to snap key moments in life.

 Whether you’ve got a million photos of dogs on your mobile or love taking snaps of your food in a restaurant, it’s time to move them from your gallery.
+We all know that you take these snaps and never look at them again, so why let them clutter up your mobile?

 The iCloud Photo Library lets you create space by uploading photos to it.
 Don’t worry, they won’t be gone forever.
-You’ll be able to redownload them from iCloud at any point you choose.
+You’ll be able to re-download them from iCloud at any point you choose.

 iCloud settings on iPhone.